 Determining the right pricing strategy is crucial for maximising profits while providing value to couples.

-When establishing your own prices, it's useful to know that wedding planners in the UK typically charge between 5-7% of the couple's total wedding budget.
+When establishing your own prices, it’s helpful to know that wedding planners in the UK typically charge between 5% and 7% of the couple’s total wedding budget.

 Having a benchmark for industry pricing norms allows you to ensure your rates are aligned with standard percentages.